 Intellectual property system in Malaysia is administered by the Intellectual Property Corporation of Malaysia (MyIPO), an agency under the Ministry of Domestic Trade and Consumer Affairs.
-Intellectual property protection in Malaysia comprises of patents, trademarks, industrial designs, copyright, geographical indications and layout designs of integrated circuits.
+Intellectual property protection in Malaysia comprises of patents, trade marks, industrial designs, copyright, geographical indications and layout designs of integrated circuits.
 Malaysia is a member of the World Intellectual Property Organisation (WIPO) and a signatory to the Paris Convention and Berne Convention which govern these intellectual property rights.

 In addition, Malaysia is also a signatory to the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) signed under the auspices of the World Trade Organisation (WTO).
 Malaysia provides adequate protection to both local and foreign investors.
 Malaysia’s intellectual property laws are in conformance with international standards and have been reviewed by the TRIPs Council periodically.

 The Patents Act 1983 and the Patents Regulations 1986 govern patent protection in Malaysia.
 An applicant may file a patent application directly if he is domicile or resident in Malaysia.
 A foreign application can only be filed through a registered patent agent in Malaysia acting on behalf of the applicant.

 Similar to legislations in other countries, an invention is patentable if it is new, involves an inventive step and is industrially applicable.
 In accordance with TRIPS, the Patents Act stipulates a protection period of 20 years from the date of filing of an application.
 Under the Act, the utility innovation certificate provides for an initial duration of ten years protection from the date of filing of the application and renewable for further two consecutive terms of five years each subject to use.
 The owner of a patent has the right to exploit the patented invention, to assign or transmit the patent, and to conclude a licensed contract.
 However, exception to patent such as compulsory licence and parallel import are also included.

 Trade mark protection is governed by the Trade Marks Act 1976 and the Trade Marks Regulations 1997.